LATINO BOOK REVIEW

 Rossy Evelin Lima, Wins Italian Poetry Award

 Milan, Italy - South Texas author, Rossy Evelin Lima, receives first place in the Italian poetry award Concorso Internazionale La Finestra Eterea.
-With a poem about her grandfather, Rossy Lima obtains the award given the organization La Finestra Eterea supported by the province Continue reading...
-1/06/18
+With a poem about her grandfather, Rossy Lima obtains the award given the organization La Finestra Eterea Continue reading...1/06/18

 Cristina Rivera Garza - Academic of the Year